 And you never actually sat down and wrote one for, you know, when you took over leadership or whatever.
 And maybe it needs to be redone.
 I don’t know.
 But the key is, is it’s very difficult to lead people toward a purpose when they don’t know what the purpose is.

 That is something that is an action and an attitude that I have pushed in this business.
-We serve people, we honor people, we love on people, we do things with right attitudes.
+We serve people, we honor people, we love people, and we do things with the right attitude.

-Communication is so high as a core value inside of this business.
+Communication is so high as core value inside of this business.
 Why?
-Because when you communicate well, you can love on people well, you can take care of people well.
-When you communicate well, you guide people to better perspective, so it is not difficult for us to see it being acted out in every area of this business.
+Because when you communicate well, you can love people well, and you can take care of people well.
+When you communicate well, you guide people to a better perspective, so it is not difficult for us to see it being acted out in every area of this business.

 It’s going to have nine questions, for you to ask to craft that statement, refresh it or you know, remind your team why there is a mission statement there in the first place and what it is.
 So you can download that at chrislocurto.com/321 and you can get that download and get started on that mission statement today.
 Leader.

 Here’s what I want you to know.
-Team member who wants to be a leader someday, business owner, whoever you are that’s listening.
+The team member who wants to be a leader someday, business owner, whoever you are that’s listening.
 You need to have your purpose laid out.
-You need to understand your purpose of why you show up everyday.
+You need to understand your purpose of why you show up every day.
 Once again, business is what you do.
 It’s not who you are.
-Don’t show up and let your job, your role, your business, be your identity.
+Don’t show up and let your job, your role, or your business, be your identity.
 Have a greater purpose than that.

 Have a purpose that aligns with your belief systems.
 Have a purpose that you know.
-For those of you that are believers, have purpose that aligns with God.
+Those of you that are believers have a purpose that aligns with God.
 Have a purpose that your whole team can get behind every single day.
 If you do that, then you will do what we say at the end of all these shows.
 As always, take this information, change your leadership, change your business, change your life, and join us on the next episode.